Au Gratin Potatoes Recipe

 - ½ tsp salt

-Arrange half of the sliced potatoes in the dish, season with salt and pepper.
+Arrange half of the sliced potatoes in the dish.
+Season with salt and pepper and scatter half of the sliced onions evenly over the top.

 In a saucepan over medium heat, melt the butter, whisk in flour and salt, and cook for about a minute until the raw flour taste is gone.